Are you applying sunscreen the right way?

 - Indoors: Besides the fact that sunlight does stream into your house through windows and doors, the electronic devices in your home also emit harmful radiations that might affect your skin.
 It’s therefore essential to wear sunscreen indoors as well.

 - Through Light Clothing: Light clothes in the summer keep your body temperature stable.
 But lightweight fabrics like cotton, silk, and crepe allow a substantial amount of damaging sunlight to enter the skin.
-On the other hand, synthetic, polyester, wool, and denim are a few fabrics that provide a good defence.
+On the other hand, synthetic, polyester, wool, and denim are a few fabrics that provide a good defense.

 - At High Altitudes: UVB rays are harmful on the mountains and the beach in equal amounts.
 Snow reflects up to 80% of the sun’s damaging rays.